Factions is built around a community-written storyline that develops based on match outcomes and interactive lore event decisions.

 - Victor: Discord (but Noxus won against Discord in the special matches)

 - 23 CLE: When Demacia tips Runeterra toward Order, the cosmic balance reasserts itself.
-A Void rift splits the cursed sands of Icathia, and an army of Void demons and undead monstrosities rampage across Valoran.
-The combined forces of Runeterra stop Discord at the gates of Noxus, but at terrible cost.
+A Void rift splits the cursed sands of Icathia, and an army of Void demons and undead monstrosities emerge to rampage across Valoran.
+The combined forces of Runeterra stop Discord at the gates of Noxus, but at a terrible cost.
+Void ooze poisons Noxian soil, leaving neither land nor food enough.
+The broken Empire teems with refugees.

 - Key elements: The Void War